 - Translated marriage certificate, if sponsoring a spouse

 The worker must also pay a fee for each family visa application.

 We Are Here to Help

-New Horizons Global Partners is here to assist you with every aspect of your expansion to the UAE, including helping you to set up your company in the UAE, recruiting qualified staff, and assisting you with obtaining UAE work visas for your employees.
+Horizons is here to assist you with every aspect of your expansion to the UAE, including helping you to set up your company in the UAE, recruiting qualified staff, and assisting you with obtaining UAE work visas for your employees.
 We also provide PEO and payroll solutions in the UAE that allow you to test the market and expand without committing to the time-consuming process of registering a foreign business.